How to Lose Weight Over 40: A Luxe Guide for Women

 Intermittent Fasting: Worth the Hype?

-Intermittent fasting (IF) has gained serious attention for women trying to lose weight over 40 female metabolism responds differently to eating patterns than younger bodies do.
+Intermittent fasting (IF) has gained significant attention among women looking to lose weight.
+In women over 40, metabolism responds differently to eating patterns than it does in younger bodies.

 The Real Talk on IF